Come Back to Me (Janet Jackson song)

 "Come Back to Me" is a song by the American singer Janet Jackson from her fourth album, Janet Jackson's Rhythm Nation 1814 (1989).
 It was written and produced by Jackson in collaboration with Jimmy Jam and Terry Lewis.
 The quiet storm ballad talks about a lover trying to rekindle a romance that faded away a long time ago.
 It was released as the fifth single from the album in the United States on June 18, 1990, by A&M Records, while in the United Kingdom, it was issued as the album's third single on January 15, 1990.
 Jackson also recorded a Spanish version of the song titled "Vuelve a mí".

 The song received positive reviews from most music critics, who praised Jackson's sweet delivery and the song's instrumentation; it was also called a sexy and silky ballad.
-It became a commercial success on the charts, the top three in Canada and the United States while also reaching the top twenty in the United Kingdom.
+It became a commercial success on the charts, reaching the top three in Canada and the United States while also reaching the top twenty in the United Kingdom.
 The music video for the song was directed by Dominic Sena and it was set in Paris.
 The romantic video features Jackson's former husband René Elizondo Jr. Jackson has performed the track in all of her tours, with the exception of The Velvet Rope Tour (1998).